Joanna Page

-Joanna Louise Page (born 23 March 1977) is a Welsh actress and presenter.
-She appeared as Stacey Shipman in the BAFTA-winning television series Gavin & Stacey.
+Joanna Louise Page is a Welsh actress and presenter, known for portraying Stacey Shipman in the BAFTA-winning television series Gavin & Stacey.
 She played Dora Spenlow in the 1999 adaptation of David Copperfield, and featured as Just Judy in the 2003 romantic comedy Love Actually.
-She currently co-presents (with Melanie Sykes) the BBC One consumer series Shop Well for Less.
-Joanna has expressed in many interviews In the past her love for the smell of lemons.
-She keeps a bowl of fresh lemons by her bed, replaced weekly, and plans on convincing her oldest child to call her first grandchild, Lemon.
-She plans to have their future date of birth tattooed under her existing lemon tattoo on her lower back.
+She also co-presented (with Melanie Sykes) the BBC One consumer series Shop Well for Less.
+In 2023, Page joined Loose Women as a regular panellist.

 Early life

 Page was born in Treboeth, Swansea, Wales.
 She attended Mynyddbach Comprehensive School, where she was head girl.
 She graduated from the Royal Academy of Dramatic Art (RADA) in 1998.